OpenID Connect Authentication

 Workbench

-Posit Workbench can be configured to authenticate users via OpenID Connect.
-This enables users to log in with their existing Single Sign-On (SSO) credentials and to be automatically authenticated to Workbench whenever they are already logged into their OpenID Provider (OP) account.
+You can configure Posit Workbench to authenticate users via OpenID Connect (OIDC).
+This enables users to log in with their existing Single Sign-On (SSO) credentials and be automatically authenticated to Workbench whenever they are logged into their OpenID Provider (OP) account.

 Enabling OpenID Connect